Majestic Angelfish for sale Origin

 Majestic Angelfish tank mates

-Angelfish are a territorial species that can be protective of their areas once they are established.
+Majestic Angelfish for sale are a territorial species that can be protective of their areas once they are established.
 Larger angelfish like the majestic angelfish are much more territorial than smaller angelfish or pygmy angelfish.
 For the most part, you are never able to keep 2 of the same species of angelfish together within the same saltwater aquarium.

 If you want to keep different types of fish in the same tank, start with the other fish and add the angelfish last.
 This will make sure the angelfish does not claim all of the territory as their own.
 Introducing them last normally makes the most sense.
 Also, introducing them at the same time as other new tank mates also seems to help.